In recovery and rediscovering joy.

 I write because there is something inside of me that yearns for connection and significance, and I meet that need when I put words to my experiences, hopes, dreams, feelings, and thoughts.
 Most especially I meet that need when I get to tell about that experience to another person, or you.

-I’m also a left-wing religious nut, which still surprises me, as I was raised by a fierce New England atheist in the landscape of the Southwest.
-I share my own stories of the dance between doubt and faith, hopelessness and joy here in this sacred space with you.
+Surprisingly, I’m a left-wing religious nut, which still amazes me, as I was raised by a fierce New England atheist in the landscape of the Southwest.
+I’m an ENFJ and an Enneagram 1w2, and value beauty, wonder, creativity, and generosity.
+I share my own stories of the dance between doubt and faith, suffering and joy here in this sacred space with you.

-I do love to laugh and some of my favorite all-time movies are “What about Bob?” and “When Harry Met Sally” and “Airplane.”
+I do adore laughter and some of my favorite all-time movies are “What about Bob?” and “When Harry Met Sally.”
+(I am forever and always an Eighties Child.)
 Laughter is one of my most beloved spiritual practices.

-Mostly, I’m a bookworm and a burgeoning writer, someone who is fascinated by human behavior, and longs to encounter God in the midst of the ordinary days of living.
+Mostly, I’m a bookworm and a burgeoning writer, someone who is fascinated by human behavior, and longs to encounter God in the midst of the ordinary days of this holy and absurd life.
+It is a messy and strange, painful and beautiful, this incarnational existence, and I have found that the best way for me to thrive it is find friends to walk together.

 I’m thrilled you stopped by.
 Sit down and please join me.
-You are the reason I write.
+You are welcome here in this space.

 “We don’t have to do all of it alone.
 We were never meant to.”